National Trust Selects Multimedia Artwork to Commemorate Felled Sycamore Gap Tree

 1-Minute Brief

-The new artwork aims to commemorate the loss of the Sycamore Gap tree with community involvement and preserved materials.
+The new artwork aims to preserve the memory of the Sycamore Gap tree and engage the community through storytelling and sound.

 Key Facts